-The Galaxy Buds are Samsung’s first critically successful venture into the true wireless earbud market and, while they may not be the lastest and best model released by the company, they still hold up great and offer good value to anyone looking for premium buds on a budget.
+The Galaxy Buds are Samsung’s first critically successful venture into the true wireless earbud market and, while they may not be the latest and best model released by the company, they still hold up great and offer good value to anyone looking for premium buds on a budget.

 They have a good battery life, plenty of features, and hard-hitting bass.
 Most importantly, they’re one of the top contenders for the most comfortable true wireless earbuds reviewed on this channel.